matthiasn/talk-transcripts/Hickey_Rich/DesignInPractice.md

 What do you need to know?
 Well you you have got maybe an approach you are going to take, but not exactly how you are going to implement it.
 Right now is where you would be talking about like, "What is the API going to look like?"
 We have decided to make an API.
-We decide to make a library for people to use to do it on their own.
+Or, we have decided to make a library for people to use to do it on their own.
 We are not going to automate it.
 But now you would be talking about like, "What is that API going to look like?
-What is the signature is going to be?"
+What is the signatures going to be?"

 The same thing is going to happen.
 Hopefully, you are going to create more than one idea.
 Then you are going to try to pick the best.
 You are going to use the same techniques to decide.
 Criteria.

-The other thing that is new here and different is before with approach we want to know in detail what are the user's intentions.
+The other thing that is new here and different is before with approach we wanted to know in detail what are the user's intentions.
 Now we get to talk about: as we make implementation decisions, we can go back to that use cases sheet and say, "this is how they will accomplish their intention, given the solution that we are intending to make."
 And the implementation decisions we are choosing right now.

 [Time 0:55:25]